There are 3 groups of bones in the hand:.

 - The 5 metacarpals (I to V) are the bones of the metacarpus.

 - The phalanges are the bones of the digits -The thumb has only 2 and The remaining digits have 3.

-The carpal bones and metacarpals of the index, middle, ring, and little fingers (metacarpals II to V) tend to work as a unit and create much of the bony framework of the palm.
-The metacarpal of the thumb functions independently and has raised flexibility at the carpometacarpal joint to supply opposition of the thumb to the fingers.
+The large bony framework of the palm is formed by the carpal bones and metacarpals of the fingers – index, middle, ring, and little fingers (metacarpals II to V) that tends to work as a unit.
+On the other hand, the metacarpal of the thumb independently functions and enables the flexibility at the carpometacarpal joint in order to have an opposite supply from the thumb to the fingers.

 The carpus (G. Corpus = wrist) is composed of 8 carpal bones, that are arranged in 2 rows: proximal and distal.
 Every row contains 4 bones.

-Mnemonic: She Seems Too Pretty.
-Attempt To Catch Her.
+Mnemonic: She Looks Too Pretty.
+Try To Catch Her.